 IROFS operability is defined in the MFFF Operating Limits Manual (OLM).
 A system, subsystem, component, or device is operable or has operability when it is capable of performing its specified function(s) and when all necessary support equipment required for the system, subsystem, component, or device to perform its specified IROFS function(s) is also capable of performing its related support function(s).
 The MFFF OLM defines operational modes, operability requirements, limiting conditions for operation and associated completion times, and required surveillances and frequencies.
+LCOs and surveillance frequencies are developed considering information from equipment supplier recommendations, reference plants, lessons learned from other appropriate facilities, and the safety classification (i.e., QL-1 or QL-1LR).
 The Limiting Condition for Operation (LCO) for MFFF IROFS components or system is defined as the lowest functional capability or performance level of the Systems, Structures or Components (SSC) required for safe operation.
 The use of compensatory measures in coordination with the LCOs for an IROFS is also defined in the MFFF OLM.
 Compliance with the LCOs ensures that the performance requirements of 10 CFR 70.61 are met.